MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

     \begin{pmatrix}H\\K\\L\end{pmatrix} = P_M \cdot \begin{pmatrix}P_0\\P_1\end{pmatrix}

-Now remains finding the projection matrix :math:`P_M`, which is given as the 3x2 column matrix of them devided by the square of their lengths.
-Putting it all togehter results in:
+Now remains finding the projection matrix :math:`P_M`, which is given as the 3x2 column matrix of them divided by the square of their lengths.
+Putting it all together results in:

 .. math::

    \begin{pmatrix}Q_x\\Q_y\end{pmatrix}=P_{23}\cdot UB \cdot P_M \cdot \begin{pmatrix}P_0\\P_1\end{pmatrix}

-One further detail is that due to the way that the instrument positions, :math:`Q_x` and :math:`Q_y` are calculated, one needs to rotate this system with an angle corresponding to the "mis-alingment" of the orientation of the crystal.
+One further detail is that due to the way that the instrument positions, :math:`Q_x` and :math:`Q_y` are calculated, one needs to rotate this system with an angle corresponding to the "mis-alignment" of the orientation of the crystal.
 In reality this angle corresponds to the difference between the A3 zero offset and the one for which the first projection vector is along the x-axis.

 In the code, the matrix coupling :math:`Q_x` and :math:`Q_y` to :math:`P_0` and :math:`P_1` is called convert, while the inverse is denoted convertinv.
 To use these two matrices in the plotting through the "GridHelperCurveLinear" axis, two functions are defined "tr" and "inv_tr" taking projection values to :math:`Q_x` and :math:`Q_y` and reverse respectively.
 These are provided to the axis and does the calculation for the plotting.
-For enabeling the hover-over tool tip a function calculating :math:`Q_x` and :math:`Q_y` into HKL is created, being simply the matrix multiplication with inverse UB matrix.
+For enabling the hover-over tool tip a function calculating :math:`Q_x` and :math:`Q_y` into HKL is created, being simply the matrix multiplication with inverse UB matrix.

 Examples
 --------